-AP Computer Science Principles (AP CSP) is unique from other AP courses and exams in a number of ways, which impacts your role as an AP coordinator.
+AP Computer Science Principles (AP CSP) is unique from other AP courses and exams in a number of ways which impact your role as an AP coordinator.

-The Computer Science Principles assessment consists of two parts:
+- The AP CSP assessment consists of 2 parts:

-Students submit their performance tasks in the AP Digital Portfolio system, a web-based platform.
-As the AP coordinator, your role is to monitor students' activity in the digital portfolio, and perform a few tasks connected to the digital portfolio prior to the performance tasks submission deadline of April 30, 2017.
+- Students submit their Create Performance Task in the AP Digital Portfolio, a web-based platform.
+As the AP coordinator, you have the ability to monitor the activity in the digital portfolio, and you'll need to perform a few tasks connected to the digital portfolio before the performance task submission deadline of May 20, 11:59 p.m.
+ET.

-If you are an AP coordinator in a school that is offering AP Computer Science Principles, you need to take the following steps to ensure students are set up to submit performance tasks and take the end-of-course exam.
+If you are an AP coordinator in a school that is offering AP CSP, you need to take the following steps to ensure students are set up to submit the Create Performance Task as final and take the end-of-course exam.

 Share Resources with Students